 Jeanne Marie Laskas is one of the most incisive, wide-ranging, and appealing voices in contemporary journalism.
-A journalist Kirkus calls an “intrepid reporter and great storyteller,” she has been writing long-form narratives for GQ, Esquire and other magazines for more than 20 years, profiling everyone from Mister Rogers to Vice President Joe Biden, and doing groundbreaking research into everything from the brain damage suffered by professional football players to the secret lives of undercover cops.
+An “intrepid reporter and great storyteller” (Kirkus), she has been writing longform narratives for The New York Times Magazine, GQ, Esquire, and other magazines for more than 20 years.
+She has profiled everyone from Mr. Rogers to then-Vice President Joe Biden, and has done groundbreaking research into everything from the brain damage suffered by professional football players to the secret lives of undercover cops.

 Other readers know her from her trilogy of funny, intensely relatable memoirs: Fifty Acres and a Poodle, The Exact Same Moon, and Growing Girls, which chronicle Laskas’s move from the city to a 50-acre sheep farm with a ramshackle barn and a busted tractor, and the growth of her family as she and her husband travel to China to adopt their two daughters.

-Her most recent book Concussion–based on her 2009 GQ article about the NFL concussion scandal–was published in December 2015 to coincide with the release of the Will Smith film of the same name.
+Her book Concussion, based on her 2009 GQ article about the NFL concussion scandal, was published in 2015 to coincide with the release of the Golden Globe-nominated film adaptation starring Will Smith.
 Concussion, a New York Times bestseller, is the unlikely story of Bennet Omalu, the Nigerian immigrant pathologist who made one of the most significant medical discoveries of the twenty-first century.
-His outsider status from the medical establishment and unfamiliarity with football’s most powerful corporation gave him the courage and the leeway to conduct research that would change the game forever.
+His status as a medical outsider and his unfamiliarity with football’s most powerful corporation gave Omalu the courage and the leeway to conduct research that would change the game forever.

-Formerly a syndicated columnist for The Washington Post Magazine for nearly 15 years, Laskas stories have appeared in The New York Times Magazine, Smithsonian Magazine, O: The Oprah Magazine, Allure, Ladies Home Journal, and many others.
-She is the voice behind Reader’s Digest’s “Ask Laskas,” where she dispenses wisdom with zero authority but plenty of common sense.
+A syndicated columnist for The Washington Post Magazine for nearly 15 years, Laskas has written for The New Yorker, The Atlantic, Smithsonian Magazine, O, The Oprah Magazine, and many others.
 Her work has been anthologized in Best American Magazine Writing 2008 and Best American Sportswriting 2000, 2002, 2007, 2008, 2011, and 2012.
 Laskas was a finalist for the Pen American Literary Award and the winner of more than a dozen Gold Quill Awards for excellence in journalism.
 Two of her pieces have been finalists for the National Magazine Awards: “Underworld,” in 2007 and “To Obama With Love, Hate and Desperation” in 2017.

-Laskas teaches creative writing and is a Founding Director of the Center for Creativity at the University of Pittsburgh, where she is Professor and Director of the Writing Program.
-She lives on a horse farm in Pennsylvania with her husband and two children.
+Laskas teaches creative writing and is a Founding Director of the Center for Creativity at the University of Pittsburgh.
+She lives on a farm in Pennsylvania with her husband and two children.

 For more information on Jeanne Marie Laskas, please visit her on Facebook, Instagram, Twitter, and at jeannemarielaskas.com.Download Jeanne Marie Laskas's press kit here.